 How is this guy not expelled from here yet?

-“I mean, the guest of honor here doesn’t talk much; I can’t even fathom how they keep letting him stay here.”
+“I mean, the guest of honor here doesn’t talk much, or do much; I can’t even fathom how he's not expelled yet.”

 Why are you studying literature?

-The same question Sonny asks every now and about, despite knowing the answer; as if me admitting it, matters.
+The same question Sonny asks every now and about, despite knowing the answer; as if me admitting it, matters to her.

 “My reason is related to a person I admire.
 I came here to follow her.”
 I exasperate and meet Sonny’s face once more.
 She glances back with an ever-so-satisfied smile so full of pleasure.
 A blissful expression that boasts her ulterior objectives to the entire room.

 “So, why did you come here?”
-I decide to play her game and direct the same question at her.
-The people present in the room stayed silent.
+I decide to play Sonny's game and direct the same question at her.
+The ones present in the room stayed silent.
 They could feel the tension rising.

 Of course, what she is saying, is an obvious lie.